Replacement Covers for Most Brands of Hoop Buildings

 Our hoop building covers as well as hoop barn replacement covers are made of polyethylene plastic.
 This fabric is not a canvas tarp but consists of woven poly strips which make up the core and poly sheets which make up the two surfaces.
 The tarp will not rip or tear easily because the core is interwoven.

 All of our fabric building covers are also UV treated.
-They can manage constant outdoor exposure and will not degrade from the harmful rays coming from the sun.
-The UV treatment also extends the service life of our covers.
+The UV coating helps to extend the life of a cover in constant outdoor exposure to the harmful rays coming from the sun and the weather.
+The top coat treatment also resists mold and mildew.

 Polyethylene covers are also more waterproof than canvas building covers.
 Water cannot penetrate through these covers.

 Many people ask us how long they can expect their cover to last.
-Where we are located in the Upper Midwest you can expect your cover to be serviceable for 15 to 20 years.
+Where we are located in the Upper Midwest we often find we are replacing covers olde 20 years.
 However, cover life largely depends on how hot a place is.
 Hoop building covers in areas such as Florida, Arizona, Texas and Southern California, will have a shorter service life.

 We also make fire-resistant fabric covers .
 We make covers for high tunnels and all types of side curtains for livestock buildings as well as all types of livestock and agricultural shade structures.